industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 There are many ways to setup a virtual environment.
 Here, we will be utilizing poetry (c.f., section [Required software](#required-software)) for the task.
-First, we should ensure that we are utilizing a correct version of Python.
-Run
+First, we should ensure that we are utilizing a correct version of Python

 ```bash
 $ python --version
 ```

-to check the version.
+This prints the version of the current
+Python interpreter installed on our system.
 If the version is correct, then we can proceed.
 If not, we should point poetry to the Python binary of the version we wish to utilize, e.g.,